The Film

 Directed by Sean Geoghegan, co-founder and first Development Officer of NAYPIC.
 Not a film made from the outside looking in.

 I was in my early twenties, studying for a BA in media, when I saw a thin, bespectacled young man on a community television spot saying he wanted to set up a group for people who had been in care.
-I went along.
+My time in care had not been a good one so I went along to seek change.
 It turned out to be just me and him, in his flat in Old Street.
 His name was Leon Parker.

-Within a few years we had built local groups across the country and a national organisation that government, social services and the media turned to for the legitimate voice of the hundred thousand people then living in the care system.
-I wrote the first policy proposals by and for people in and leaving care and took them to Parliament; ran conferences and campaigns; and produced the first videos ever made by young people from care — all without ever taking a salary or putting my name to anything publicly.
+I found us a London Office (at the Children’s Legal Centre) and working with our main Bradford Office we then built local groups across the country and a national organisation that government, social services and the media turned to for the legitimate voice of the hundred thousand people then living in the care system.
+I wrote Report ‘Sharing Care’ the first policy proposals by and for people in and leaving care and took them to Parliament.
+I ran conferences and campaigns; and produced the first videos ever made by young people from care — all without ever taking a salary or putting my name to anything publicly.
 The stigma of having been in care was that absolute.

-That organisation was the National Association of Young People in Care (NAYPIC), founded in 1979: the first national body run by and for young people in or leaving care.
+The National Association of Young People in Care (NAYPIC), founded in 1979 was the first national body run by and for young people in or leaving care.
 This is the heritage the film focuses on — the early history of the Care Experienced Movement in England, from 1973 to the early 1990s.

 Sharing Care was described by the Parliamentary Select Committee as “highly influential” — its recommendations went on to shape the Children Act 1989.